FireSquid6/teleorb/docs/base-story.md

 its mechanics.
 This means that the story should have:
 - Very little dialogue
 - Symbolism and themes through gameplay
+- Player remains in control

 # Plot
 The story follows an unnamed student who is transported to and explores the cave world.

 At the start of the game, a cutscene plays where this student is seen bored of the monotony of class.
 The screen turns to black with the text "Monotony" written on it.
-The screen moves back to the scene of the classroom, where a portal opens up beneath the student to the caves.
+The screen moves back to the scene of the classroom after a few seconds, where a portal opens up beneath the student to the caves.
 The scene shifts to the starting room, with the student falling from the ceiling.
 They pick up and put on a nearby hard hat, before giving up control to the player.

 After this scene, the player does not lose control of the player until the end of the game.